 After completion of the course, students are able to:

 Describe different theoretical models of human sexuality;

-Describe sexual dysfunctions in men and women. and recognise some of the possible aetiologies for different dysfunctions;
+Describe the different sexual dysfunctions in men and women and recognise the possible aetiologies for different dysfunctions;

 Explain different methods in sex research.